tomplex/meridian/README.md

 # Installation

+From `pypi`:

+    pip install meridian

+Or, clone the repo and run

+    python path/to/repo/setup.py install

+You can also use `pip` to install directly from the github repo:

+    pip install git+git://github.com/tomplex/meridian.git

 `meridian` requires GEOS (for the `shapely` library) and [`libspatialindex`](https://libspatialindex.github.io/) to create the spatial index used for querying.
 On most systems, `libspatialindex` must be compiled from source.
 These instructions should work on Linux & macOS:

 ```bash